What is Overtime Management and How to Reduce Overtime

 Overtime management is the process of effectively managing and regulating employee work hours that exceed the organization’s standard working hours or predefined thresholds.
 It entails tracking, monitoring, and controlling overtime hours to ensure labour law compliance, cost management, and employee well-being.

-What is Overtime Management
+Why is Overtime Management Important?

 How to reduce overtime?